apache/beam/learning/prompts/code-generation/java/06_io_tfrecord.md

 Write a sample Java code snippet that writes data to a TFRecord file using Apache Beam.

 Response:
-Your Apache Beam pipeline can write data to TFRecord file using the Apache Beam TFRecordIO connector.
+Your Apache Beam pipeline can write data to a TFRecord file using the Apache Beam TFRecordIO connector.

 Here is an example of how to use the TFRecordIO connector to accomplish this:

 ```java